Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Abstract

 \section{Abstract}

-We introduce the notion of steady-state quantum chaos as a general phenomenon in open quantum many-body systems.
-Classifying an isolated or open quantum system as integrable or chaotic relies in general on the properties of the equations governing its time evolution.
-This however may fail in predicting the actual nature of the quantum dynamics, that can be either regular or chaotic depending on the initial state.
-Chaos and integrability in the steady state of an open quantum system are instead uniquely determined by the spectral structure of the time evolution generator.
-To characterize steady-state quantum chaos we introduce a spectral analysis based on the \textit{spectral statistics of quantum trajectories} (SSQT).
-We test the generality and reliability of the SSQT criterion on several dissipative systems, further showing that an open system with chaotic structure can evolve towards either a chaotic or integrable steady state.
-We study steady-state chaos in the driven-dissipative Bose-Hubbard model, a paradigmatic example of out-of-equilibrium bosonic system without particle number conservation.
-This system is widely employed as a building block in state-of-the-art noisy intermediate-scale quantum devices, with applications in quantum computation and sensing.
-Finally, our analysis shows the existence of an emergent dissipative quantum chaos, where the classical and semi-classical limits display an integrable behaviour.
-This emergent dissipative quantum chaos arises from the quantum and classical fluctuations associated with the dissipation mechanism.
-Our work establishes a fundamental understanding of the integrable and chaotic dynamics of open quantum systems and paves the way for the investigation of dissipative quantum chaos and its consequences on quantum technologies.
+We define quantum chaos and integrability in open quantum many-body systems as a dynamical property of single stochastic realizations, referred to as quantum trajectories.
+This definition relies on the predictions of random matrix theory applied to the subset of the Liouvillian eigenspectrum involved in each quantum trajectory.
+Our approach, which we name \textit{spectral statistics of quantum trajectories} (SSQT), enables a natural distinction between transient and steady-state quantum chaos as general phenomena in open setups.
+We test the generality and reliability of the SSQT criterion on several dissipative systems, further showing that an open system with a chaotic structure can evolve towards either a chaotic or integrable steady state.
+We apply our theoretical framework to two driven-dissipative bosonic systems.
+First, we study the driven-dissipative Bose-Hubbard model, a paradigmatic example of a quantum simulator, clarifying the interplay of integrability, transient, and steady-state chaos across its phase diagram.
+Our analysis shows the existence of an emergent dissipative quantum chaotic phase, whereas the classical and semi-classical limits display an integrable behavior.
+In this regime, chaos arises from the quantum and classical fluctuations associated with the dissipation mechanisms.
+Second, we investigate dissipative quantum chaos in the dispersive readout of a transmon qubit: a measurement technique ubiquitous in superconducting-based quantum hardware.
+Through the SSQT, we distinguish several regimes where the performance of the measurement instrument can be connected to the integrable or chaotic nature of the underlying driven-dissipative bosonic system.
+Our work offers a general understanding of the integrable and chaotic dynamics of open quantum systems and paves the way for the investigation of dissipative quantum chaos and its consequences on state-of-the-art noisy intermediate-scale quantum devices.